Church of the Holy Name of Jesus, Manchester: Construction

 "...a design of the very highest quality and of an originality nowhere demonstrative; ...
 Hansom never again did so marvellous a church."

-Although mediaeval in appearance, it is a counter-Reformation church, designed to teach the faith through its external liturgical and devotional manifestation.
+Although medieval in appearance, it is a counter-Reformation church, designed to teach the faith through its external liturgical and devotional manifestation.
 It gives maximum exposure to the solemn celebration of the Mass (a raised altar near the congregation with no rood screen, and a shallow, broad sanctuary), the cult of the Eucharist (the eye is first carried to the tabernacle and the exposition throne above), preaching (a large pulpit to place the preacher intimately in the congregation), and the hearing of confessions (the whole north side is taken up with confessionals designed for long hours of priestly ministration).
 Consequently, the pillars in the church are unusually slender, accomplished by making the roof of the church from hollow terracotta tubes, manufactured by Gibbs and Canning.

 Built in brick, it is clad in brushed Warwick stone.
-It has been suggested that Hansom's original design called for a broad steeple 73 feet high.
+Hansom's original design called for a broad shrine shaped steeple 73 feet high.
 In 1928 the tower was built, designed by Adrian Gilbert Scott.

 The nave can accommodate 800 worshippers.
 Small chapels adorn the south side, along with the baptistery towards the west.
 On the north side are confessionals, each with a fireplace.
 Between the confessionals and the chapels are the Stations of the Cross.
 The pulpit has a mosaic of the English Martyrs.
 According to Simon Jenkins, the church interior has "an aura unlike any church I know", and the interior decoration gives an "impression of no expense spared".

 Liturgy

-At the Holy Name Mass is celebrated in English.
+At the Holy Name, mass is celebrated in English.
 The celebration of the liturgy is designed to be catechetical, with solemn ritual, music, hymns and a familiar preaching style.
 Sunday Mass lasts about an hour.
-Weekday Masses, designed to suit the student timetable, are at 1.05pm in the church and 6.00pm in the chaplaincy - the latter during term time only.
+Weekday Masses, designed to suit the student timetable, are at 12:30pm.
 Each lunchtime there is exposition of the Blessed Sacrament at noon, during which confessions are heard.